News & Publications

 Redistricting & Voting Rights Update: Your Resource for Redistricting News as the 2020 Census Approaches

-Marguerite Leoni & Chris Skinnell to Give Webinars on CVRA and Redistricting: In late-October and early-November, Nielsen Merksamer’s leading voting rights practitioners, Marguerite Leoni and Chris Skinnell, will participate in two webinars hosted by the Rose Institute of State and Local Government.
+Marguerite Leoni & Chris Skinnell Give Webinars on CVRA and Redistricting: In late-October and early-November, Nielsen Merksamer’s leading voting rights practitioners, Marguerite Leoni and Chris Skinnell, participated in two webinars hosted by the Rose Institute of State and Local Government.

-- The first, on October 24, 2019, at 10-11 a.m., will cover differences between the federal and California voting rights acts, the impact of the CVRA on California cities, on-going litigation concerning its application and validity, including different settlement scenarios.
+- The first, on October 24, 2019, at 10-11 a.m., covered differences between the federal and California Voting Rights Acts, the impact of the CVRA on California cities, school districts, and special districts, and on-going litigation concerning its application and validity, including different settlement scenarios.

-- The second, on November 7, 2019, at 10-11 a.m., will explain the redistricting process at the local level, applicable law, and best practices for local agencies, including the newly-enacted legislative overhaul in A.B.
+- The second, on November 7, 2019, at 10-11 a.m., explained the redistricting process at the local level, applicable law, and best practices for local agencies, including the newly-enacted legislative overhaul in A.B.
 849.

-More information is available on the Rose Institute website, here.
+More information, including recordings of the webinars, is available on the Rose Institute website, here.

 Multiple Marin County School Districts Move to Trustee Zones: The Marin Independent Journal reports that Trustees for both the San Rafael Board of Education and the Novato Unified School District will soon be chosen by voters living in zones within each school district—a change from the at-large election of Trustees.
 An attorney threatened the San Rafael Board of Education with litigation under the CVRA unless they moved to Trustee zones.
 The Novato Unified School District chose to make the change without any such provocation.
 (9/3/2019)